thewizardplusplus/robot-life/README.md

 # robot-life

+Conway's Game of Life on LEGO® MINDSTORMS® Robot Inventor.

 _**Disclaimer:** LEGO® and MINDSTORMS® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this project._

+## Features

+- simulating of a toroidal field;
+- use of the random filling as the initial population;
+- restarting of the game after repeating of the same population;
+- use of several brightness levels for displaying previous populations.

 ## Testing